-Annual Meeting of Stockholders to Be Held on Friday, June 24, 2016
+Annual Meeting of Stockholders to Be Held on Thursday, May 18, 2017

-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of Harvard Bioscience, Inc. (the "Company" or "we") for use at the Annual Meeting of Stockholders of the Company to be held on Friday, June 24, 2016, at 11:00 a.m.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of Harvard Bioscience, Inc. (the "Company" or "we") for use at the Annual Meeting of Stockholders of the Company to be held on Thursday, May 18, 2017, at 11:00 a.m.
 EDT at the offices of Burns & Levinson LLP, 125 Summer Street, Boston, Massachusetts 02110, and any adjournments or postponements thereof.
 You may obtain directions to the Annual Meeting at www.proxyvote.com.
 At the Annual Meeting, the stockholders of the Company will be asked to consider and vote upon:

-- 1. The election of two Class I Directors, nominated by the Board of Directors (or the "Board"), for three-year terms, such terms to continue until the annual meeting of stockholders in 2019 and until such Directors' successors are duly elected and qualified or until their earlier resignation or removal; - 2.
-The ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2016; - 3.
-Approval, by a non-binding advisory vote, of the compensation of our named executive officers; and - 4.
+- 1. The election of one Class II Director, nominated by the Board of Directors (or the "Board"), for a three-year term, such term to continue until the annual meeting of stockholders in 2020 and until such Director's successor is duly elected and qualified or until his earlier resignation or removal; - 2.
+The ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2017; - 3.
+Approval of an amendment to the Harvard Bioscience, Inc. Employee Stock Purchase Plan to increase the number of authorized shares available for issuance by 300,000 shares of common stock; - 4.
+Approval, by a non-binding advisory vote, of the compensation of our named executive officers; - 5.
+Recommendation, by a non-binding advisory vote, of the frequency (one, two or three years) of the shareholder vote to approve the compensation of Harvard Bioscience's named executive officers; and - 6.
 Such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.

 Under rules and regulations that the Securities and Exchange Commission, or SEC, instead of mailing a printed copy of our proxy materials to each stockholder of record or beneficial owner of our common stock, we are now furnishing proxy materials, which include our Proxy Statement and Annual Report, to our stockholders over the Internet and providing a Notice of Internet Availability of Proxy Materials by mail.
-The Notice of Internet Availability of Proxy Materials is first being mailed to stockholders of the Company on or about May 12, 2016, in connection with the solicitation of proxies for the Annual Meeting.
-The Board of Directors has fixed the close of business on May 2, 2016 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting (the "Record Date").
+The Notice of Internet Availability of Proxy Materials is first being mailed to stockholders of the Company on or about April 5, 2017, in connection with the solicitation of proxies for the Annual Meeting.
+The Board of Directors has fixed the close of business on March 23, 2017 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting (the "Record Date").
 Only holders of Common Stock, par value \$.01 per share, of the Company (the "Common Stock") of record at the close of business on the Record Date will be entitled to notice of, and to vote at, the Annual Meeting.
-As of the Record Date, there were 34,069,549 shares of Common Stock outstanding and entitled to vote at the Annual Meeting and approximately 141 stockholders of record.
+As of the Record Date, there were 34,582,588 shares of Common Stock outstanding and entitled to vote at the Annual Meeting and approximately 132 stockholders of record.
 Each holder of a share of Common Stock outstanding as of the close of business on the Record Date will be entitled to one vote for each share held of record with respect to each matter properly submitted at the Annual Meeting.